shenhab/YamlCV/README.md

 - [Linkedin Profile](https://www.linkedin.com/in/Shenhab)
 - Blog: [gurutux.com](https://www.gurutux.com)
 - Current Location: Ireland - Dublin
-- Preferred Working Location: "Western Europe"
+- Preferred Working Location: "Ireland, and Middle East"

 ## _Summary:_
 I am a Staff Site Reilability Engineer working in ServiceNow in Dublin.
 I have a very strong database background as I worked as a database support engineer specialized in MySQL, MariaDB, and Amazon Aurora-MySQL while I was in AWS Premium support.
 During this period I was also recognized as an RDS Expert within Amazon network.